US/EU – Steps for Whois

 https://rdap.hostingtool.nl/modeling_email/

-Note: A specific view type for Business Registers facilitates relevant registry information.
+Note: A specific view type for Commercial Registers facilitates relevant registry information.

 Modeling of a policies and procedures screen including laws and regulations: